sacherjj/CasperLabs/integration-testing/INTERCEPTORS.md

 ## Overview

-In order to test CasperLabs network's response to nodes exhbiting malicious or erroneous behaviour, the integration test framework has been extended with capability to intercept communication between nodes and modify, censor or add additional messages.
+In order to test CasperLabs network's response to nodes exhibiting malicious or erroneous behaviour, the integration test framework has been extended with capability to intercept communication between nodes and modify, censor or add additional messages.